Damn Easy Recipes

 My blog has zero advertisements (for now), but that is why other bloggers may do it.
 Most blogs (including this one) have a "jump to recipe" button at the top because many people just want to get to the recipe and don't care about the process.
 This blog post is a process piece because I'm comparing different ingredients.

-Alicia Reichel
+5. Alicia Reichel says

 I used a brown sugar flavored ham from Smithfield. ( purple foil wrapper)I reserved the drippings before adding the brown sugar packet my gravy turned out soooooooo good but very salty.
 More than a little on your food and your gunna chug your drink lol I cant wait to use this method with other meats this was a great recipe thanks so much.
 Beats the packets!